 We repeated the same scene from the week before and to make a long story short, it was repeated many more times during the year.
 In fact, after about the third time, I had an assistant teacher in the class.
 I would show the class how to solve the problem and then invite Scott up to the board to show us the "Harris method".

-I don't know where Scott is today, but I hope that like so many geniuses before him who were failed by the system or terrible teachers, that he is thriving, sitting in some office as a CEO, and doing things via the Gurtinak method.
+I don't know where Scott is today, but I hope that like so many geniuses before him who were failed by the system or terrible teachers, that he is thriving, sitting in some office as a CEO, and doing things via the Harris method.